Top 9 Winter Skin Care Myths

 - “I should probably keep my baby indoors in wintertime.”

-Fresh air is good for your baby, so if the weather isn’t bitter, wrap him in layers and head out for a walk.
-Protect his delicate skin with a gentle lotion just before heading out — consider it one more protective layer.
+Fresh air is good for your baby, so if the weather isn’t bitter, wrap her in layers and head out for a walk.
+Protect her delicate skin with a gentle lotion just before heading out — consider it one more protective layer.
 Keep babies under six months out of direct sun; after that, talk to your pediatrician about sunscreen to guard against excessive sun exposure throughout the year.

 - “My skin is too sensitive for over-the-counter products.”